-High-Season (June to September) - During this time, the weather remains pleasant.
-Most of the events and festivals celebrated during this time.
+High-Season (June to September) – During this time, the weather remains pleasant.
+Most of the events and festivals are celebrated during this time.
 You will enjoy exploring various hills of Lisbon and Sintra

 Transportation in Portugal

-By Flight - Most of the airlines fly to the country.
+By Flight – Most of the airlines fly to the country.
 Three international airports are located on the mainland.
-The Azores and Madeira island also have their own international airports.
+The Azores and Madeira Island also have their own international airports.
 You can also find some international flights into airports like Pico and Porto Santo.
-From all the airports you can easily find buses and cabs that can take you into different cities. - Check cheap flights here
+From all the airports you can easily find buses and cabs that can take you to different cities. – Check cheap flights here

 By Train – Almost all the most significant cities are well-connected with train networks.
 Starting from Lisbon to Aveiro, Porto, Coimbra, Braga, and Faro, you quickly reach the areas by train.
 On the south side, you can’t enter the country by train, mainly from Spain.
 Here you will have to use buses.
 In Portugal, CP- Comboios de Portugal runs the trains. – Buy tickets here in advance

 By Boat – Portugal is served by various seat ports that always stay crowded with foreign traffic.
 The ports receive passengers as well as merchant boats.

 Getting Around in Portugal- There is no doubt that Portugal is a world-famous tourist destination.
 So, the country has a well-developed public transport option.
 To roam around the cities, you can choose bus services.
 The bus services in Portugal are clean and super comfortable.
 Just grab a window seat, and you are ready to witness a pleasant journey. – Buy tickets in advance

 Food in Portugal